 Typefaces.
 (It’s mostly advised to stick with one font throughout the whole product or two fonts at the most.);

 There are plenty of rules in iconography, but in our opinion, the most important ones are to use consistently designed icons (line weight, fills, etc.), and having icons that are intuitively recognizable.
+You can download icons for free from various places on the web or hire a designer to create them for you.

 It’s generally considered a good practice to have 2-3 brand colors: base, accent, and neutral.
 The UI colors are a different story.
 At the very least you’ll need to incorporate semantic colors such as green for success and red for errors, etc. If you’re interested in learning more about colors in UI, check out this article on UX Planet.